automl/auto-sklearn/CONTRIBUTING.md

     source my-virtual-env/bin/activate
     ```
     *   A popular alternative to managing Python projects is [conda](https://docs.conda.io/en/latest/).
-    *   The folder `my-virtual-env` is where dependancy packages that are required for auto-sklearn will go.
+    *   The folder `my-virtual-env` is where dependency packages that are required for auto-sklearn will go.
     *   In general, once you have activated the virtual environment with `source my-virtual-env/bin/activate`, anything you install with `pip install` will now go into the virtual environment.
         While this environment is active, any python you run will have access to the packages here.
         If at any time you want to deactivate it simply type `deactivate` in the shell or just close the shell and open a new one.
     *   If you use Python 3.6 or lower on your machine then unfortunately auto-sklearn doesn't support this.
-        Fortunatly, you can check out [pyenv](https://github.com/pyenv/pyenv) which lets you switch between Python versions on the fly!
+        Fortunately, you can check out [pyenv](https://github.com/pyenv/pyenv) which lets you switch between Python versions on the fly!

 *   Now that we have a virtual environment, it's time to install all the dependencies into it.
     ```bash